qserena/06-solo-project-travel-journal/README.md

 A Google Maps link is provided with each destination.

-The actual content is from my own travels.
+The actual content is from some of my own travels.
 <br/>
 <br/>
 <img src="travel-journal.png" alt="Screenshot." width="400px"/>